 Welfare / Veterinary

 Animal welfare and safety is a key priority for the Greyhound Welfare and Integrity Commission.
-The Commission’s veterinary services will be led by the Commission’s Chief Veterinary Officer.
+The Commission’s veterinary services are led by the Commission’s Chief Veterinary Officer, Dr Michelle Ledger.

-Once the Commission is operational, it will ensure that an on-course vet is available for every greyhound race meeting.
-Veterinarians monitor greyhounds before each race to ensure they are fit to race, observe their performance during races to watch for injuries or signs of stress, carry out post-race reviews to check on their recovery, and supervise the collection of samples for drug analysis.
+The Commission aims to ensure that an on-course vet is available for every greyhound race meeting.
+Veterinarians monitor greyhounds before each race to ensure they are fit to race, observe their performance during races to identify possible injuries or signs of stress, carry out post-race reviews to check on greyhound recovery, and supervise the collection of samples for drug analysis.

 Chief Veterinary Officer